Sorrow446/Palworld-Appearance-Tool/README.md

 ## Use cases
 - Simply to change your own appearance.
-- Migrate appearences between saves.
+- Migrate appearances between saves.
 - Some mods like the Play as Zoe one need the head and hair set to specific types to work properly.

 ## Thank you